AllinLeeYL/neural-network-from-scratch/README.md

 python3 train.py
 ```

 5. Test the model.
-A `output.png` will be saved to show the images and predictions.
+Images and predictions will be saved to `prediction.jpg`.

 ```bash
 python3 test.py